 My own guidelines

-Once you know your ascender and descender heights well and just want a no-fuss paper that just helps you maintain horizontal and diagonal angles, use the one I made and use regularly.
-It's got a small x-height, small line-height and very light guidelines so you can see your writing.
+Use these once you know your ascender and descender heights well and just want a no-fuss paper that just helps you maintain horizontal and diagonal angles.
+It's got a small x-height, and very light lines so you can see your writing.

 What paper to print them on?

-I print them on Canson layout paper.
+I print them on Canson layout paper (click for Amazon.in link).
 If you use regular printer paper, make sure you're using sumi ink and not India ink, because the latter is quite a pain on thin papers.

 Where to buy the tools?

-If you're not sure where to find a pointed pen in India or which ink start practicing with, read my next post, How to assemble a copperplate starter kit in India.
+If you're not sure where to find a pointed pen in India or which ink to start practicing with, read my next post, How to assemble a copperplate starter kit.

 Post a comment if you have any questions.